Justify-social/my-project/algolia.md

 - No automatic Algolia updates for Campaign creation (except on final submission) and deletion.
 - No automatic Algolia updates for Brand Lift Study CRUD operations at all (beyond the broken batch indexer).

-## Phase 2: Design & Implementation Strategy (Backend Completed)
+## Phase 2: Design & Implementation Strategy (Completed)

 The goal is to create a robust, consistent, and automatically updating Algolia integration for both Campaigns and Brand Lift Studies.

-### Step 2.1: Restore/Rebuild Core Algolia Utilities for Brand Lift Studies (In Progress)
+### Step 2.1: Restore/Rebuild Core Algolia Utilities for Brand Lift Studies (Completed)

 **File**: `src/lib/algolia.ts`

-The following have been added (stubbed implementations, require refinement):
+The following have been implemented:

 1.  **`BrandLiftStudyAlgoliaRecord` Interface**: